Property Control Policy

 Removal of Property from Campus

 No inventory property of McNeese shall be removed from campus to another location for use or storage without the prior approval of the employee’s department head or director.
-A Property Control Exhibit 2 form must be completed and submitted to the Office of Purchasing and Property Control prior to removing the equipment from campus.
+An Equipment Entrustee Property Control Form #2 must be completed and submitted to the Office of Purchasing and Property Control prior to removing the equipment from campus.
 Pursuant to LAC34:VII.305.E, each person to whom property is entrusted and receipted for shall be liable for the payment of damages whenever their wrongful or grossly negligent act or omission causes any loss, theft, disappearance, damage to, or destruction of property of the agency to which they are entrusted.
 Any such damages shall be recoverable in a civil suit and, therefore, prosecuted on behalf of the state by the attorney general.
 Property used and stored at a non-University location shall not be used for personal benefit or any purpose that can be considered misuse of state property.
 The use of state property for personal benefit is illegal under state law.
 State law requires that an annual inventory of movable property be taken each year.
 Maintaining property throughout the year makes this task much easier.

 Personal property used on campus is done so at the owner’s risk.
 Such property should be clearly marked as being non-University-owned property for audit purposes.
 Property housed at McNeese but not owned by the state is not insured.